-So, you’ve sat down with your aging parent and together have decided to start (or continue) a path to more healthy lifestyle but you’re not sure where to begin.
+So, you’ve sat down with your aging parent and together have decided to start (or continue) a path to a more healthy lifestyle but you’re not sure where to begin.
 The first step should always be to check in with your parent’s health provider to see if there are any limits you should keep in mind while helping your parent choose an activity that will not only provide health benefits, but also emotional and even social benefits.
 If you’ve been given the all clear by your parent’s doctor, here are some the most recommended types of exercise for seniors.

 Water Aerobics